IndianaCHE/R-Workshop-INAIR-2018/Readme.md

 *Reporting with R: It’s Easier Than You Think*, at [INAIR 2018](http://inair.org/inair-conference-2017).

+## Check back on Monday, March 19

 **This document is currently a DRAFT**, and we encourage you to check back before the conference to make sure that you have the latest version.
+We want you to have the best resources possible, so please check back.
+Right now the things that you can and should do are install R, and Rstudio

 ## Before you show up